 Let Someone Go

-• The company had to let several employees go due to budget cuts.
+• The company had to let several employees go during the budget cuts.

 1. Fill in the blank: